wmhall/foofactors/README.md

 I added two new functions to the `foofactors` package: `die_factors` and `live_factors`

-`die_factors` takes factors variables in a dataframe and convert them to characters variables.
+`die_factors` takes factors variables in a dataframe and converts them to characters variables.
 The default functionality is to take all the factor variables in a given dataframe and convert them to character variables.
 You can target (and ignore) factor variables by specifying the variable names when calling the function.

-`live_factors` takes characters in a dataframe and convert them to factors.
+`live_factors` takes character variables in a dataframe and converts them to factors.
 Like `die_factors`, you can target (and ignore) character variables by specifying the variable namess when calling the function.

 Installation
 ------------